martok/palefill/docs/rules.md

 ```

 Additionally, the exclusion script has a special case: if the special fix `*` is used, all fixes are
 suppressed for the matched sites.
-This is useful when running this addon alongside others that also
+This is useful when running this add-on alongside others that also
 apply changes.
 For example, the following rule disables all fixes on `github.com`:
 ```
 github.com